zzonyo/trust-docs-test/source/index.html.md

 ## Market Details

-This topic sends the latest market stats with 24h summary
+This topic sends the latest market stats with 24h summary.
+It updates in snapshot mode, in frequency of no more than 10 times per second.

 ### Topic